tsl143/itsopensource/content/blog/get-started-with-web-wrokers/index.md

 self.postMessage(counter);
 ```
 <br>
-This will be executed as soon as the worker is created we can adjust this to be called only when required via post message.
+This will be executed as soon as the worker is created we can adjust this to be called only when required via `postmessage`.

 ```javascript
 // worker.js